1337raspberry/fretwork/README.md

 - **Notes** - note density per second
 - **Variability** - how much the fret pattern is changing per second

 Solo sections (and optionally star power, if enabled in the config) are shaded on the graph.
 The header of each image shows the song title/artist, charter, source, file format, and the D value / tier numbers from the metrics CSV.
+Available in a light or dark mode depending on the config.

 **Other arguments:**
 - `--header` / `--cache`: pick which library/cache to pull from